NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Room-Air Modeling Type

 This alpha field indicates the room-air model used for the specified zone.
 Currently, there are three options for different air models.
 Entering the keyword ‘Mixing’  specifies the  conventional complete-mixing air model.
 Note that Mixing is the default and no RoomAirModelType  object would be needed to use the complete-mixing model.
 Entering the keyword ‘UserDefined ‘specifies the User Defined Room Air Temperature Patterns.
 Entering the keyword ‘OneNodeDisplacementVentilation ‘specifies the Mundt one node displacement ventilation air model for displacement ventilation.
 Entering the keyword ‘ThreeNodeDisplacementVentilation‘ specifies the three-node displacement ventilation model developed by the University of California, San Diego (UCSD DV).
 Entering the keyword ‘CrossVentilation’ specifies the two-zone cross ventilation model developed by the University of California, San Diego (UCSD CV).
 Entering the keyword ‘UnderFloorAirDistributionInterior‘ specifies the two-node interior zone under floor air distribution model developed by the University of California, San Diego (UCSD UFI).
 Entering the keyword ‘UnderFloorAirDistributionExterior‘ specifies the two-node exterior zone under floor air distribution model developed by the University of California, San Diego (UCSD UFE).
+Entering the keyword ‘AirflowNetwork‘ specifies the RoomAir Model is integrated with the AirflowNetowrk model, which will introduces airflows among introzone links.
+This modeling type will ignore the next field.

 #### Field: Air Temperature Coupling Strategy